twbs/icons/README.md

 Then open `http://localhost:4000` in your browser.

+## Adding SVGs

+Once a new SVG icon has been added to the `icons` directory, you'll need to prep and build them.
+Two npm scripts are used to optimize and modify the HTML source code of our SVGs.

+1. `npm run icons-prep` runs SVGO on our SVGs.
+2. `npm run icons-build` processes the HTML, removes all attributes, and then sets new attributes and values in a particular order.

+Use `npm run icons` to run them in order, then commit the results in a new branch for updating.

 ## Publishing

 Docs are published via an npm script that builds the Hugo site, creates a temporary Git repo, and force pushes that to our `gh-pages` branch.
 This circumvents issues with GitHub Pages not working with Hugo.